Gorilla Trekking in Uganda, Rwanda and Congo.

-- book close to the tracking point, ask your tour operator.
+- It is best to book close to your tracking point, ask your tour operator.

-How Much Does A Gorilla Safari Cost In 2021?
+How Much Does A Gorilla trekking Safari Cost?

 - Avoid chartered flights.

-- Book Your gorilla tour during low season.
+- Book your gorilla trekking safari for the low season.

 What Country Provides The Best Option For Seeing The Mountain Gorillas ?
 Comparing Uganda Vs Rwanda